ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 To make it consistent with those future-time calculations, we actually need to convert S(0) to future value by dividing by D.

-Bringing it all together, that's an extra D factor on the outside to bring the future option profit back to today, and a division by D on S(0) to bring the stock price into the future.
+Bringing it all together, that's an extra D factor on the outside and a division by D whenever we're using S(0).

+Note that this division of S(0)/D also takes place in the helper variables defined.

 And that's it!
 That's the full Black-Scholes-Merton formula for pricing an option.